hmmpsNorthOffice/CustomVideoPlayer/README.md

 - Add a screen placement editor in game and make more screen position values customizable and persistant.

-- Add user customization of an MSP preset using CustomVideo.ini.
+- Add user customization of an MSP presets in CustomVideoPlayer.ini.

 - Add 180 video capability.